or1426/Clifford-T-estimator/README.md

 `typedef uint_fast64_t uint_bitarray_t;`

-if you require between 64 and 123 qubits in the estimate code then  you should replace this with the typedef
+if you require between 64 and 127 qubits in the estimate code then  you should replace this with the typedef

 `typedef unsigned __int128 uint_bitarray_t;`

-Doing so will make the code substantially slower.
+Doing so will make the code substantially (roughly 4 times, based on our testing) slower.
 Note that the number of qubits used in the estimate code is upper bounded by the number of non-Clifford gates in your circuit (and may be substantially less in some cases).

 # Basic usage